Books with a Child Protagonist (Bildungsroman Novels)

 Book Summary

-The narrator of this novel is 11-year-old Reuben Land.
-His older brother, Davy, is accused of murdering two people who had been terrorizing the family.
 Suspecting that justice will not weigh in his favor, Davy flees.
 But Reuben, together with his father and his little sister, chases Davy across the North Dakota Badlands, determined to catch up with him.
-Meanwhile, a federal agent is tailing the Land’s Airstream trailer
+Meanwhile, a federal agent is tailing the Land’s Airstream trailer.

 The Book Girls Say…

-This novel, which is widely considered a modern classic, is heavy on religious themes with nods to various biblical stories.
+This novel, widely considered a modern classic, is heavy on religious themes with nods to various biblical stories.
 One particular emphasis is their father’s faith and the miracles that they witness along the way as they search for Davy.
 While the writing is said to be outstanding, the story can also feel bleak at times.

 Wonder Book Cover